AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: Db2/Migrate data from a user-created Db2 database to an ApsaraDB RDS for MySQL instance.md

 ## Data migration process

-To avoid data migration failures caused by dependencies between objects, DTS migrates the schemas and data of the source Db2 database in the following order:
+To prevent data migration failures caused by dependencies between objects, DTS migrates the schemas and data of the Db2 database in the following order:

 1. Migrate the schemas and indexes.
 2. Perform full data migration.